Eva-9/-Customer-Churn-Prediction/README.md

-# -Customer-Churn-Prediction
+# Customer Churn Prediction

-This project focuses on predicting customer churn using machine learning techniques.
-It explores data visualization, preprocessing, and the application of multiple classification algorithms, including Logistic Regression, Random Forest, and XGBoost.
-The dataset used contains information related to customer behavior and payment methods.
+This project leverages machine learning techniques to predict customer churn, a critical concern for businesses.
+It includes data visualization, preprocessing, and the implementation of various classification algorithms, such as Logistic Regression, Random Forest, and XGBoost.

+## Key Features

+- Data visualization for churn analysis
+- Handling imbalanced data using SMOTEENN
+- Model selection and cross-validation
+- Hyperparameter tuning using Grid Search
+- Ensemble methods and evaluation metrics

+## Contributions

+Contributions are welcome!
+If you'd like to enhance this project by adding more classification models, improving data preprocessing, or enhancing visualization, please fork the repository and submit a pull request.